Can You Repackage MCA Loans?

 1. Can I combine all my MCA loans into one?

 Not always.
-While reverse consolidation options exist, they often come with high fees.
+While reverse restructuring options exist, they often come with high fees.
 Legal negotiation is usually more effective.

-Yes, but not all consolidation offers are reputable.
+Yes, but not all repackaging offers are reputable.
 Work with a licensed attorney or financial professional—not a “debt fixer” from an unsolicited email or call.

-3. Will consolidating my MCAs hurt my credit?
+3. Will Restructuring my MCAs hurt my credit?

 If done correctly through negotiation or refinancing, your credit may recover faster.
 If you default first, your score may already be affected.